pecu/PecuLab_CRM/README.md

 ### Environment Setup

-This repository is configured to be a `NetBeans Web Project`, so you can open it easily by NetBeans You then will receive `Resolve Missing Server Problem...`
+This repository is configured to be a `NetBeans Web Project`, so you can open it easily by NetBeans.
+You then will receive `Resolve Missing Server Problem...`.

 1. Add Server...
 2. Select Tomcat and name the server